-It shall have the value PAT if the performer of the request is the patient, or PROV if the performer of the request is a healthcare provider.
+It shall have the value PAT if the performer of the request is the patient, or PROV if the performer of the request is a clinician, or PAYOR if the performer of the request is a payer.
 No other values are permitted.

 performer.healthCareProvider.c.c performer.healthCareProvider.c.cs